canjs/canjs/guides/getting-started-tutorial/app-state.md

 behavior of attributes on a can.Component.
 We'll go into detail on `define` in the [next chapter](Define.html).

-Next, open up `restaurant_list.stache`, and link the PlaceOrder button with the showMenu function we've defined, as follows:
+Next, open up `restaurant_list.stache` and link the PlaceOrder button with the showMenu function we've defined, as follows:

 ```